skanes17/townsbattle/README.md

 ## ❓ General Info

 - "Townsbattle" is my second project, and I started it with no prior knowledge in React, TypeScript, Tailwind CSS, or Node.js/NPM.
-- There was a very steep learning curve, and I made countless mistakes, but I was rewarded with valueable experience and expertise in these technologies while creating a fun and unique game.
+- There was a very steep learning curve, and I made countless mistakes, but I was rewarded with valuable experience and expertise in these technologies while creating a fun and unique game.
-- As an avid gamer who had never tried building my own game, this was a fantastic and rewarding challenge, and I hope this project inspires others to explore new tech and improve their skills!
+- As an avid gamer who had never tried building my own game, this was a fantastic and rewarding challenge.
+I hope this project inspires others to explore new tech and improve their skills!

 ## 📷 Screenshots

 <details>
+  <summary>Main Menu</summary>
   <img src="src/assets/images/00-mainMenu.png" title="Main Menu">
   <img src="src/assets/images/01-planning.png" title="Resources">
   <img src="src/assets/images/02-buildings.png" title="Buildings">